 Existing easements

-It is important that the survey plan and the legal documents that are lodged are consistent and aligned.
+The survey plan and the legal documents that are lodged should be consistent and aligned.

 Existing easements and covenants should be carefully assessed by the surveyor and the practitioner.
 All existing easements and land covenants, including those that will be surrendered, revoked or extinguished, are to be accounted for within the survey plan.